-Hori Hori Flowers is an urban cutting garden in Southwest Seattle growing fragrant flowers, lush foliage, and textural elements that reflect our abundant PNW seasons.
+Hori Hori Flowers is an urban cutting garden in Southwest Seattle growing fragrant flowers, lush foliage, and textural elements that reflect our abundant PNW seasons

-Originally from New York City Agnes was mesmerized by the lush greenery and maritime climate of the Pacific Northwest.
-While looking for work in her now long forgotten previous career, she was introduced to vegetable gardening.
-Over the years she has worked on various city projects, farms, and her own balcony gardens.
-Moving from apartment to apartment her seed stash followed and seedlings were always growing in any available garden nook.
-Once convinced of rooting down in the PNW, the search for her own garden began, firstly by growing in neighbor's front yards and now in her White Center garden.
+Originally from New York City Agnes was mesmerized by the lush greenery and maritime climate of the Pacific Northwest and quickly plunged into vegetable gardening.
+Over the years she's worked on city garden projects, farms, and her own balcony gardens.
+Moving from apartment to apartment her seed stash followed and seedlings were always growing in any available nook.
+Once convinced of rooting down in the PNW the search for her own garden began, first by growing in neighbors' front yards and currently in her White Center garden.

 If you are a designer, gardener, or just want to geek out about local flowers, get in touch!